+The earlier you initiate the conversation about your parent’s investments, the better, says Brent Neiser, a certified financial planner and host of What’s Next With Money, a YouTube program.
 “It’s helpful to know about money matters in case you need to harvest resources for your loved one’s care,” Neiser says.

 Daughters and daughters-in-law are usually the prime movers in starting these conversations, says Carolyn Rosenblatt, an elder care attorney in San Rafael, California.

-“Because women are the caregivers and nurturers, they almost always initiate talks about financial matters,” says Rosenblatt, who also wrote “The Family Guide to Aging Parents: Answers to Your Legal, Financial, and Healthcare Questions.”
+“Because women are the caregivers and nurturers, they almost always initiate talks about financial matters,” says Rosenblatt, who wrote “The Family Guide to Aging Parents: Answers to Your Legal, Financial, and Healthcare Questions.”

-Leonard Raskin, CFP professional with consulting firm Raskin Global in Hunt Valley, Maryland, suggests holding the dialogue at the senior parent’s attorney’s office, doctor’s office or with a senior ombudsman present.
+“Find someone the elder trusts and respects to witness the conversation,” says Leonard Raskin, a certified financial planner and founder of consulting firm Raskin Global in Hunt Valley, Maryland.
+He suggests holding the dialogue at the senior parent’s attorney’s office, a doctor’s office or with a senior ombudsman present.

 “In addition to the mail, tax returns can also be a forensic tool,” Neiser says.
 “Look at returns from the past few years to see if they show interest or dividend income, indicating investments your loved one might have forgotten about.”

 For these reasons, this conversation may extend into a longer and more in-depth discussion, as you assess your parent’s financial life and try to get a handle on what your options are.

 How you can help your parents with their investments

 You have quite a few options to help your aging parents shore up their finances, from doing the easily managed tasks to calling in experts when and where they’re needed.